Young Author Hopes to Help Children with His Book

-PRICE TOWNSHIP, Pa. — In the living room of his home near East Stroudsburg, a 13-year-old boy flips through ages of memories, both good and bad.
+PRICE TOWNSHIP, Pa. -- In the living room of his home near East Stroudsburg, a 13-year-old boy flips through pages of memories, both good and bad.

-The self-published book is called, “Unwanted.”
-It’s written by this young author who uses the pen name of Knox Tolbert.
+The self-published book is called "Unwanted."
+It's written by this young author who uses the pen name of Knox Tolbert.

-“I kept moving around with different people and I felt like I wasn’t wanted so that’s where I got the title from,” said Knox Tolbert, “Unwanted” author.
+"I kept moving around with different people and I felt like I wasn't wanted, so that's where I got the title from," said Knox Tolbert, "Unwanted" author.

 Knox says he didn't have a good home life growing up.
 Bouncing back and forth between parents and foster homes, he says he never really felt wanted.